Ek Villain Returns

 Ek Villain Returns is a 2022 Indian Hindi-language psychological action thriller film directed by Mohit Suri and produced by T-Series and Balaji Motion Pictures.
-The film, a spiritual sequel to the 2014 film Ek Villain, stars John Abraham, Arjun Kapoor, Disha Patani and Tara Sutaria.
+The film, a sequel to the 2014 film Ek Villain, stars John Abraham, Arjun Kapoor, Disha Patani and Tara Sutaria.
 The soundtrack was composed by Ankit Tiwari, Tanishk Bagchi and Kaushik-Guddu, while the musical score was composed by Raju Singh.
 The cinematography and editing were handled by Vikas Sivaraman and Devendera Murdeshwar respectively.
 The film follows a singer's murder that leads to a twisted investigation involving a wronged lover, a schizophrenic killer, and buried secrets resurfacing.

 Ek Villain Returns was released theatrically on 29 July 2022 to mixed reviews from critics and was a box office bomb.